 TOBACCO – BAD NEWS IN ANY FORM

 Tobacco in any form can have hazardous effects on your child’s health and cause irreversible damage.
-Tobacco is a major cause of cancer, heart disease, and stroke and can lead to COPD, asthma, and other respiratory diseases.
-It is also known to cause addiction, harming your child’s physical and mental health.
-It is essential to teach your child about the dangers of tobacco so they understand the risks involved and can make an informed decision.
+It is a major cause of cancer, heart disease, and stroke and can lead to COPD, asthma, and other respiratory diseases.
+Plus, it is also known to cause addiction, harming your child’s physical and mental health.
+However, it is essential to teach your child about the dangers of tobacco so they understand the risks involved and can make an informed decision.

 Smokeless Tobacco: Studies show that spit tobacco may be more addictive than smoking cigarettes and may be more difficult to quit, and one can of snuff per day delivers as much nicotine as 60 cigarettes.
 Smokeless tobacco use can cause periodontal disease and produce precancerous lesions called leukoplakias.